 Call 1-800-877-7195 or visit VSP website www.vsp.com

-The Prairie Band Potawatomi Nation is proud to announce a vision insurance plan that is available to each of our enrolled tribal members.
+The Prairie Band Potawatomi Nation is proud to provide a vision insurance plan that is available to each enrolled tribal member.

 - An eligible participant must be an enrolled member of the Prairie Band Potawatomi Nation.

 - You may enroll at any time, however; your vision insurance will not take effect until the first day of the following month.